Hongdu JL-10: Design

+The L-15B light attack aircraft is powered by the AI-222K-25F for a maximum speed of Mach 1.4.
+Compared to the L-15A, the L-15B has shorter take-off and landing distances and two more hardpoints.
+The L-15A and L-15B use a PESA radar.
+The aircraft can armed with the air-to-air missiles.

 Development

 China Aviation Industry Corporation II (AVIC II) was working toward a new advanced trainer for the People's Liberation Army (PLA) by 2000; that year AVIC II contracted the Yakovlev Design Bureau from Russia — and designer of the Yak-130 trainer — as a technical and scientific consultant for the L-15 programme.
 The L-15 would compete with the Guizhou JL-9 developed in parallel by China Aviation Industry Corporation I. The prototype was completed in September 2005 and first flew on March 13, 2006.
 The initial variants were a subsonic advanced jet trainer and a supersonic advanced fighter trainer.

 Development of the L-15B, a supersonic variant for LIFT, was announced in 2010.
 It first flew on December 21, 2017.

 The China National Aero-Technology Import & Export Corporation (CATIC) ordered 12 L-15 jet trainers in November 2012; it was not known whether these were for — or would be delivered to — a third-party.